Be careful when negotiating with clients who want to set rates “based on experience.”

 Say you apply for a news writing job and you’ve spent years working on a college newspaper.
 Granted, that may not technically qualify as professional experience, but it may have provided the necessary experience.

-In this case, could be more of an asset than a seasoned professional since you may have ample experience with the latest standards, software and media.
+In this case, your experience could be more of an asset than a seasoned professional since you may have ample experience with the latest standards, software and media.

 Apply that same line of thinking when addressing subject matter experience or skill-based experience.

-Likewise, if you’re applying for a digital media position that requires Photoshop skills but you don’t know how to use the software, the client has a good reason to want to pay you less.
+Likewise, if you’re applying for a digital media position that requires Photoshop skills but you can’t use the software, the client has a good reason to want to pay you less.